idoziv15/registration-system/README.md

 ✅ Test the app at http://localhost:3000/login

-✅ Run frontend-mobile manually with Expo
+✅ Run mobile manually with Expo

 Enjoy building! 🚀🔥